akkana/pytopo/docs/sphinxdoc/index.rst

 You can set up as many MapCollections as you want, either different styles from the same server or from different servers.

-I don't currently know of a tile server that can serve satellite images, even with an API key.
-MapQuest used to offer this service but no longer does.
-Please tell me if you know of an alternate server.
-Note that the Google Maps terms of service do not allow using their tiles with non-Google mapping apps, so Google isn't an option.
+Note that the Google Maps terms of service do not allow using their tiles with non-Google mapping apps.

 Download Area
 =============

-*Download Area* is intended to make it easy to download a collection of tiles at different zoom levels for a specified area, so you can have the tiles ready when you travel and will be offline.
+*Download Area* in PyTopo's menus is intended to make it easy to download a collection of tiles at different zoom levels for a specified area, so you can have the tiles ready when you travel and will be offline.
-In practice, it doesn't work as well as intended, partly because most map tile servers will throttle connections that request too many tiles, so it takes forever to download an area.
-I stopped using it and therefore it isn't very well maintained.
+In practice, it doesn't work very well, largely because most map tile servers will throttle connections that request too many tiles, so it takes forever to download an area.
+I stopped using it and therefore it isn't very well maintained; I don't recommend using it.

 Commercial Map Data
 ===================